kriasoft/react-starter-kit/docs/recipes/how-to-implement-routing.md

 ### Step 1: Basic Routing

-In its simplest form the routing looks like a collection or URLs where each URL is mapped to a React component:
+In its simplest form the routing looks like a collection of URLs where each URL is mapped to a React component:

 ```js